Luba-web/Luba-web/README.md

 ## Hi there 👋
-### My name is _Lyubove_ :grinning:
+### My name is _Lyubov_ :grinning:
 ______________________

 #### **about me**

 I like to develop apps and websites.
 I have completed several training projects and am learning something new every day.
-My goal is to learn pure JavaScript at an excellent level, use the React library, Redux.
+My goal is to learn pure JavaScript at an excellent level.
 My hobby is code and sports in any form (running, swimming, skiing and much more).

 #### SKILLS